andycroll/andycroll.com/now.md

 -----

-Possibly running the 'little Ruby conference that could', on the south coast of the UK at [Brighton Ruby](https://brightonruby.com).
+Running the 'little Ruby conference that could', on the south coast of the UK at [Brighton Ruby](https://brightonruby.com).

 The Brighton Ruby User Group is currently furloughed, it’ll be back.